The Sierpinski Carpet as a Final Coalgebra: Final coalgebras for and

 In the next lemma and corollary, we will prove that $M^k\otimes S_{U_0}$ restricted to $CP^M_k$ is in fact an isometry.

 \begin{lemma} Let $x$ and $y$ be corner points in $M^k\otimes U_0$.
-Then there exists a geodesic as in Proposition \ref{quotientmetric} such that every entry on the path is also a corner point in $M^k\otimes U_0$. \end{lemma}
+Then there exists a witness path from $x$ to $y$ consisting entirely of corner points in $M^k\otimes U_0$. \end{lemma}

-\begin{proof} The idea is to take any path $p$ from $x$ to $y$ and to modify $p$, obtaining a path $p'$ from $x$ to $y$ with a score at most that of $p$ and with at least one fewer node which is not a corner point.
-(So in effect we are arguing by induction on the number of non-corner-points that the score can drop by replacing a such a point by a corner point, and perhaps making further modifications).
+\proof The idea is to take any path $p$ from $x$ to $y$ and to modify $p$, obtaining a path $p'$ from $x$ to $y$ with a score at most that of $p$ and with at least one fewer node which is not a corner point.
+(The score of a path was defined near the beginning of Section~\ref{section-L}.)
+So in effect we are arguing by induction on the number of non-corner-points that the score can drop by replacing such a point by a corner point, and perhaps making further modifications.

 Our path may be written as a path in the $8^k$ copies of $U_0$.
-That is, a geodesic in $M^k\otimes U_0$ is most naturally presented as a path of length $\leq 5$ segments, each from $M^{k-1}\otimes U_0$.
-But this not the way we want to view it here.
+That is, a witness path (see Definition~\ref{definition-witness-path}) in $M^k\otimes U_0$ is most naturally presented as a path of ``segments'', each from $M^{k-1}\otimes U_0$.
+But this is not the way we want to view it here.
 We want to say that our path is a path of length $\leq 8^k$ in copies of $U_0$ with the taxicab metric.
-This is easy to see by induction on $k$.
+We know that $8^k$ is an upper bound on the number of segments in our path, since if a copy of $U_0$ is visited twice, then by Corollary~\ref{distanceinonecopyM} we could find a smaller score by removing the cycle.

 The first thing to do is to modify $p$ on behalf of all edges which connect two non-corner points.
 In the picture on the left below is a suggestive example.
 We are going to work with this rather than the general case.
 The edges that connect two non-corner points are the ones shown, except for the first and last.